-cytotam 10 tablet is a nonsteroidal agent which is used in both men and women to treat breast cancer.
+cytotam 10 mg is a nonsteroidal agent which is used in both men and women to treat breast cancer.
 It is also used in women to prevent breast cancer.
 This medicine is not recommended for use in pregnant women.
 It is advised that you discuss all the risks and benefits with your doctor before taking this medicine.

 Cytotam 10mg Tablet is not to be taken if you’re pregnant as it could potentially harm the baby.
 If you have a history of liver disease, cataract, stroke, or high triglycerides, tell your doctor.
 Your doctor may ask you to undergo mammograms and breast self exams in order to find out if the medicine is not causing harm.